 Meaningful connection is inherent to the definition of engagement.
-Therefore, any patient engagement platform you choose should enable bidirectional communication, specifically text-based messaging.
-That is to say, patients should be able to respond to and initiate contact with your health system.
+Any patient engagement platform you choose should enable bidirectional communication, specifically text-based messaging, where patients are able to respond to and initiate contact with your health system.

 - Keyword Actions and chatbot functionality

-Not every interaction with patients needs staff input.
-This is why the use of keywords and chatbots is a trend within patient engagement ideas.
-A patient engagement software solution should allow for automated responses to common questions, such as, “Where are you located?”
-The platform should also allow keywords to trigger automations, such as scheduling a ride with Uber Health for patients who need a lift.
+Not every interaction with patients requires human intervention.
+This is why the use of keywords and chatbots is an upcoming trend.
+A patient engagement software solution should allow for automated responses to common questions, such as “Where are you located?”
+It should also allow keywords to trigger automations, such as scheduling a ride with Uber Health for patients who need a lift.

 - Sentiment analysis

-Since patient engagement involves understanding patients on a deeper, emotional level, one of the best patient engagement ideas is to leverage sentiment analysis technology.
-By analyzing a patient’s sentiment, providers are able to recognize when a patient is frustrated or happy and respond promptly — before patients take to Twitter or receive a CAHPS survey.
+At its core, patient engagement involves understanding patients on a deeper, emotional level.
+One of the best ways to do so is leveraging sentiment analysis technology.
+By analyzing a patient’s sentiment, providers are able to identify a patient’s emotions or thoughts and respond promptly — before patients take to social media to complain or receive a CAHPS survey.

 - Multilingual support

-Some of your patients speak a language other than English, and so should your patient engagement platform.
+Some of your patients speak a language other than English, therefore it’s vital to have a multilingual patient engagement platform.

 - EMR integration

 A patient engagement software solution should integrate with your EMR.
 For example, the platform should be able to receive information from the EMR, such as a referral or recall, and write back to the EMR.